 • Banks PedalMonster StandAlone Throttle Sensitivity Controller

 • WHY?
-While Smarty's tuning is notorious for adding a significant increase in throttle sensitivtiy, well, we wanted even more.
+While Smarty's tuning is notorious for adding a significant increase in throttle sensitivity, well, we wanted even more.
 The PedalMonster ties directly to the throttle position switch under the pedal, allowing for even more sensitivity control than what the S06 can tune via the ECM.
 Further, we knew that 007 would be getting a sizable increase in the size of the turbo(s), and the addition of a PedalMonster would help alleviate some of the turbo lag we may experience from this upgrade.
-I will say, though, fi you crank up the Smarty and the PedalMonster, that is one touchy throttle!
+I will say, though, if you crank up the Smarty and the PedalMonster, that is one touchy throttle!

 • Edge Insight CTS3 Digital Touch Screen Gauge Monitor